HBO Issues Statement Addressing #NoConfederate Twitter Protest

 Which is why Twitter users, rallied together by activists like #OscarsSoWhite organizer April Reign, took to social media during Sunday’s Game of Thrones episode to express their concerns, fears and outright disgust over the show with the hashtag #NoConfederate.
-In response, HBO issued a statement, the gist of which seems to be: please wait until you see the show to decide whether or not it’s terrible.
-“We have great respect for the dialogue and concern being expressed around Confederate,” the network said as reported by The Hollywood Reporter.
+In response, HBO issued a statement, the gist of which seems to be: Please wait until you see the show to decide whether or not it’s terrible.
+“We have great respect for the dialogue and concern being expressed around Confederate,” the network said.
 “We have faith that [writers] Nichelle, Dan, David and Malcolm will approach the subject with care and sensitivity.
 The project is currently in its infancy so we hope that people will reserve judgment until there is something to see.”
 The show will reportedly premiere on HBO in 2018 or 2019.

 Comments